spruceid/rebase/rust/rebase_witness_sdk/README.md

 }
 ```

-[StatementTypes]() and [ProofTypes]() are enums representing all of the possible witness flows supported by the underlying [Rebase]() library.
+[StatementTypes](https://github.com/spruceid/rebase/blob/main/rust/rebase/src/witness/statement_type.rs) and [ProofTypes](https://github.com/spruceid/rebase/blob/main/rust/rebase/src/witness/proof_type.rs) are enums representing all of the possible witness flows supported by the underlying [Rebase](https://github.com/spruceid/rebase/tree/main/rust/rebase) library.
 The advantage of this approach is that addition variants are added to underlying library, they are automatically supported by this SDK.
+The TypeScript/JSON format of these structures are described [here](https://github.com/spruceid/rebase/blob/main/demo/witness/endpoints.md).

 The response types (`StatementRes`, `WitnessJWTRes`, and `WitnessLDRes`) are universal for all witness flows, making developing a consumer of the witness flows automatically backwards compatible to new flows.
-The [Credential]() type found in the body of the `WitnessLDRes` comes from the [SSI]() library.
+The [Credential](https://github.com/spruceid/ssi/blob/main/src/vc.rs#L44) type found in the body of the `WitnessLDRes` comes from the [SSI](https://github.com/spruceid/ssi) library.

 The exposed functions have the following signatures: